UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

         git clone https://github.com/ros/robot_model.git  # required for crash fix for now

-29. Install some Ubiquity Robotics packages:
+29. Install some Ubiquity Robotics packages.
+Eventually, these will be `apt get install ...` from a ubiquity PPA:

         #git clone https://github.com/hbrobotics/ros_arduino_bridge.git
+        cd ~/catkin_ws/src
         git clone https://github.com/UbiquityRobotics/ros_arduino_bridge.git
         git clone https://github.com/UbiquityRobotics/joystick_input.git
         git clone https://github.com/UbiquityRobotics/fiducials.git
         # The next line is optional for Wayne's experimental config file stuff:
         git clone http://github.com/UbiquityRobotics/robot-configurations.git
         # Then make the system by typing the following line, with the parentheses
         (cd ~/catkin_ws ; catkin_make)

-30. Set your git user name and E-mail address:
+30. Set your git user name and E-mail address.
+(Eventually this will be done from `configure.py`):

         # We should modify Kurt's configurations stuff to do this:
         git config --global user.email "your.email@whatever"